buddly27/champollion/doc/using.rst

-All :term:`Javascript` files within the ``js_source`` structure path is parsed when the sphinx builder is initiated, and all relevant information is fetch within a configuration environment which includes the description for each element.
+All :term:`Javascript` files within the ``js_source`` structure path is parsed when the sphinx builder is initiated, and all relevant information is fetched within a configuration environment which includes the description for each element.